Table of Contents

 What Is Tax-Basis Accounting?

-Tax-basis accounting can in some ways be thought of as small business accounting, since it is the method most used by certified public accountants (CPAs).
-To be GAAP-compliant can be costly, so many small businesses in the U.S. opt for tax-basis reporting instead.
+Tax-basis accounting can, in some ways, be thought of as small business accounting since it is the method most commonly used by certified public accountants.
+Being GAAP-compliant can be costly, so many small businesses in the US opt for tax-basis reporting instead.

-Tax accounting follows the same methods and principles that businesses use to file their federal income tax returns, and is focused on tracking your taxable income as it builds throughout the year.
+Tax accounting follows the same methods and principles that businesses use to file their federal income tax returns and focuses on tracking your taxable income as it builds throughout the year.
 Unlike GAAP, tax-basis accounting (and tax law) recognizes accelerated gross income and doesn’t allow taxpayers to deduct expenses until the amounts are known and other requirements have been met.

-Tax-basis accounting is not as difficult to prepare as GAAP, and can be done in a fraction of the time.
-Choosing this method of accounting also helps simplify tax filing, since the majority of the work has already been done.
+Tax-basis accounting is easier to prepare than GAAP and can be done in a fraction of the time.
+Choosing this method of accounting also helps simplify tax filing since most of the work has already been done.

-However, if you are choosing between GAAP basis vs. tax basis accounting, be aware that many lenders prefer borrowers to use the GAAP method, so you could potentially find it more challenging to get a small business loan if your business records use tax-basis reporting.
+However, if you are choosing between GAAP vs. tax-basis accounting, be aware that many lenders prefer borrowers to use the GAAP method, so you may find it more challenging to get a small business loan if your business records use tax-basis reporting.

 Recommended: What You Should Know About Short-Term Business Loans